Political Direct Mail: Republican and Democratic Mailers Have A Lot In Common

 Of course, there are vast differences when it comes to message, but regardless of party, both sides use similar strategies to reach voters.
 From a design, creative, and targeting standpoint, there is little disparity between Democratic and Republican direct mail.

-10 Questions You Should Not Be Afraid to Ask When Hiring a Political Direct Mail Firm.
+Hiring a Political Direct Mail Firm: 10 Questions You Should Not Be Afraid to Ask.

 At The Campaign Workshop, we encourage and work to keep an open dialogue with our clients.
 When hiring a Democratic direct mail firm (or any political direct mail firms for that matter), there are a number of important questions that you should be asking during the hiring process.
 Here are our top 10 questions to ask when hiring a direct mail firm for your political mailers:

 Political Direct Mail: Mailings, Printers and Mail Houses - What are they?

 Getting your political direct mail out the door and into voters’ mailboxes can be a confusing process if it’s new to you (and frankly, even if it’s not so new to you).
 There are a lot of factors to wrap your brain around, such as the printer and the mail house to work with, the type of permit you can use to mail pieces, and the approval timeline you’ll have to meet to ensure your mail is arriving when it needs to.

 Political Direct Mail: Keep It On Point and On Time